- It the Windows 10 apps won't open, it's probably not updated or it suffers from file corruption.

 Apps are an important part of Windows 10, and some users have reported that Windows 10 apps won’t open on their computer, so today we’ll show you how to fix this problem.

 Windows 10 apps are a crucial part of Windows, but sometimes problems with Windows apps can occur in different circumstances.
-For example:
+The program won’t open when i click on it is just one example.
+Let’s see others:

 - Windows 10 apps won’t open Administrator